The average high temperature for July 2023 was 68.73 degrees Fahrenheit, with an average low of 58.90 degrees and a mean of 63.82 degrees.

-The warmest temperature recorded last month was 77.4° on July 6, which is 5.6 degrees shy of the mountain’s record July high of 83°, observed July 26, 2005, and July 9, 2010.
+The warmest temperature recorded last month was 76.8 degrees on July 29, over six degrees shy of the mountain’s record July high of 83.2 degrees, observed July 1, 2012 (which is also the highest temperature ever recorded at the park).
 Generally, July sees summertime weather conditions on Grandfather Mountain, with slightly warmer temperatures having arrived.

-July 10 saw the coldest temperature recorded last month with 54.1°.
-The lowest temperature ever observed on Grandfather Mountain in the month of July (not counting wind chill) was 41° on July 27, 1962.
+July 10 saw the coldest temperature recorded last month with 55 degrees.
+The lowest temperature ever observed on Grandfather Mountain in the month of July (not counting wind chill) was 41 degrees on July 27, 1962.

-The weather station on the Mile High Swinging Bridge noted one day in July with a wind gust higher than 60 mph: On July 21, the weather station recorded a wind gust of 61.7 mph.
+The weather station on the Mile High Swinging Bridge noted three days in July with a wind gust higher than 60 mph.
+On July 29, the weather station at the top recorded a wind gust of 74.2 mph, while the month’s highest recorded sustained wind speed clocked in at 44.3 mph on that same day.
 The highest gust ever recorded on Grandfather Mountain was 124 mph, observed Feb.
 25, 2019.

 The mountain’s rainiest July was recorded in 2013, when 23.91 inches were observed near the bridge.
 The driest July on record was observed in 1977, when 1.74 inches were recorded.

-The park counted 21 total days of precipitation for July 2022.
-The rainiest day last month was July 10, when 0.87 inches were recorded at the top.
-The rainiest day on record for July was July 4, 1989, when the weather station observed 6.25 inches.
+There were 22 days of recorded liquid precipitation (rain and the liquid equivalent of frozen precipitation, when applicable) for July 2023, four days short of the record 26 days in 1982.
+The day last month with the highest amount of this precipitation observed was July 14, when 1.50 inches were recorded at the top.
+The day with the highest amount of precipitation observed on record for July was July 4, 1989, when the weather station observed 6.25 inches.